f04ever/NosoStuff/README.md

 - `PING 0` --> restart miner;
 - Pool offline (`i/o timeout` for more than a minute) --> try another pool;

+## FOR CHECKING POOLS INFORMATION

+- Check pools online or not, show pool information including: hashrate, number of miners, fee, share, ...
+If associating with users (users.txt), show status of user in pool, including: joining or not, balance, user hash rate, block till payment out.

+- Setup: `chmod +x problePools.sh`

+- Parameters: `pools.txt` and `users.txt` (optional but recommended)

+- Use command: `./probePools.sh`